This tutorial provides an introduction to survival analysis, and to conducting a survival analysis in R.

 An alternative to a landmark analysis is incorporation of a time-dependent covariate.
 This may be more appropriate when

-requires setup of a special dataset.
-See the detailed paper on this by the author of the survival
+Analysis of time-dependent covariates in R requires setup of a special dataset.
+See the detailed paper on this by the author of the survival package Using Time Dependent Covariates and Time Dependent Coefficients in the Cox Model.

-data, which is needed to create the special dataset, so create one called my_id
+There was no ID variable in the BMT data, which is needed to create the special dataset, so create one called my_id.

 bmt <- rowid_to_column(BMT, "my_id")

-function options to create the special dataset.
+Use the tmerge function with the event and tdc function options to create the special dataset.

-creates a long dataset with multiple time intervals for the different covariate values for each patientevent
+tmerge creates a long dataset with multiple time intervals for the different covariate values for each patientevent creates the new event indicator to go with the newly created time intervalstdc creates the time-dependent covariate indicator to go with the newly created time intervalstd_dat <-

 tmerge(